XiaoyuLiu198/SQL-Mocker/README.md

 - 2. functions.py: interpret the parsed result with recursive pattern.
 - 3. database.py: database structure and table data structure.
 To improve the efficiency of selection and filtration, table can be transformed into row-based structure and column based structure.
 Table input would be structured as ```{"column1": [value1, value2], "column2": []}```.
 Row based would be ```[{"column1": value, "column2": value}, {"column1": value, "column2": value}]```.
 Column based would be ```{"column1": {value_a: [row1, row2], value_b: [row3, row4]}}```.

-- parse_utils: including a predictive recursive parser.
+- parse_utils: including a predictive recursive descent parser.
 - 1. parser.py: entry point of parsing.
 - 2. regular_expressions.py & tokenizer.py: implement the tokenizer specifically designed for getting tokens from SQL
 - 3. parser_units.py: implement parser for each components of the SQL string.